leahbriscoe830/COMP483_Pipeline_Project_2026/README.md

 fasterq-dump ./SRR5660045
 ```

 Sample data are provided in this repo in the sample_data folder.
-These data were generated from the above sample and paired-end fastq files by writing the first 10,000 reads to a new fastq file:
+These data were generated from the above sample and paired-end fastq files by writing the first 10,000 reads to a new fastq file.
+Example:

 ```
 head -n 40000 SRR5660030_1.fastq > sample_data/SRR5660030_1.fastq